prasanganath/Algorithm/README.md

-This repo using for discribe all algorithm.
+This repo using for discribe all algorithms.